kenpu/kenpu.ca/content/courses/algorithms/merge-sort/index.md

 # Example: cleaning a mess

 <img src="Minion.jpg" style="float:left;width:80px;margin:0 20px 0px 0"></img>
 Consider how you can instruct a minion to clean a messy office.
-The minion has is overwhelmed by the mess of the entire office.
+The minion is overwhelmed by the mess of the entire office.
 Divide and conquer is a great way to solve the cleaning problem.